About the Sonos Ray 4.0 Home Theater Bundle

 - Personalized Settings: Save favorites and room groups to My Sonos to get to the music faster, create alarms so you can wake up to a favorite radio station or playlist, filter out explicit content, and more.

 - Security: Enhanced protocols, including support for elliptic curve cipher suites in SSL/TLS, keep your system safer and your data more secure.

-- The Sonos Ray is not compatible with the older Sonos S1 Controller app and requires the new Sonos S2 Controller app.
+- The Sonos Ray and One SL are not compatible with the older Sonos S1 Controller app and require the new Sonos S2 Controller app.

 - Some older Sonos products ("legacy" products) will not support the advances of the S2 app due to their memory and processing power.
 If you own any of these products, you can continue to use your system as you do today.
 See System Requirements for more details,

 Sonos Voice Control: Using a voice-capable Sonos speaker (like the Sonos One - sold separately), you can operate the Sonos system with Sonos Voice Control.
 Sonos Voice Control was created purely for listening on Sonos and delivers fast, accurate hands-free control of your music and your Sonos system with privacy.
 With Sonos Voice Control, you can use voice requests to control Sonos products in your system.
 You can even ask Sonos Voice for multiple things on multiple Sonos products at once.
 Sonos Voice Control finds the music you want to listen to by processing requests entirely on the device for faster response times and effortless follow-ups.
 All you need is one "Hey Sonos" and you can follow up without the need for additional wake-words.
 Just like the Sonos app, you can control music and speakers in any room, easily play music around the home, save and like your favorite songs to your personal music library, and more.